Cleaning Validation Guidelines in Pharma Industry - A Complete List 2024

 Active Pharmaceutical Ingredients Committee (APIC)

-Even though a popular and widely adopted guideline, and appreciated by many for the details that it provides related the uniqueness in managing small molecules, APIC is criticised frequently for its confusing terminology and inconsistencies throughout the document.
+Even though a popular and widely adopted guideline, and appreciated by many for the details that it provides related to the uniqueness in managing small molecules, APIC is criticized frequently for its confusing terminology and inconsistencies throughout the document.
 Here is an example of a blatant mistake that was present in APIC 2014 and carried over to APIC 2016.
 Apparently, the Maximum Allowable Carryover of mistakes is pretty relaxed when it comes to APIC!

 American Society For Testing and Materials (ASTM)